satish-lakkimsetti/NexyTab/README.md

 # NexyTab

 NexyTab is a minimal, fast browser extension designed to help you manage and monitor tabs.
-Whether you're monitoring dashboards, logs, or real-time data, NexyTab lets you switch with ease or put your tabs on an automatic rotation.
+It allows you to switch with ease, or start a **persistent, configurable tab rotation** that runs in the background.

 ---

 ## Features

 * **Navigate Tabs:** Go to the previous or next tab with a single click.
-* **Auto-Rotation:** Start or stop an automatic 10-second rotation through all your tabs.
+* **Auto-Rotation:** Start or stop a rotation that is configurable from **1 second to 30 seconds**.
+The timer persists even after closing the popup.
+* **Smarter Control:** Rotation **automatically stops** if you click any other button (Next, Previous, Reload, or change the time).
 * **Reload Tabs:** Instantly refresh all tabs in the window.
-* **Modern UI:** A clean, dark-themed popup with media player-style controls.
+* **Modern UI:** A clean, dark-themed popup with media player-style controls and a **terminal-style** timer display.
 * **Lightweight:** Built with modern WebExtension APIs and minimal permissions.

 Tip: Pin NexyTab to your browser toolbar for easy access.